mxberner/Autodiff-Ocaml/design.md

 * **Reverse mode**

 The dependent variable to be differentiated is fixed and the derivative is computed with respect to each sub-expression recursively.
-It is efficient when the number of input variables are many and the number of outputs variables as small
+It is efficient when the number of input variables are many and the number of outputs variables as small.